 The crucial point here is to get full 3d rotations scales and transformations you should use

-Recent versions of Field install a keyboard controlled camera.
-This camera works if you have selected the stage (that is, it’s surrounded by both the black (selected) and blue (keyboard focus) outlines:
+This camera control now works if you have selected the stage (that is, it’s surrounded by both the black (selected) and blue (keyboard focus) outlines:

 Here are the controls (note, on a mac laptop you’ll have to use fn-arrow up and fn-arrow down for page up and page down respectively).

 Keys with shift pressed don’t move the target of the camera: